 Student Reasoning

-• It is impossible to remove 6 tenths from 4 tenths, so I separate 1 one into 10 tenths.
-I have 1 unit left and now I have 14 tenths.
-14 tenths minus 6 tenths is 8 tenths.
+• It is impossible to remove 6 tenths from 4 tenths, so I regrouped 1 one into 10 tenths.
+Then I had 1 and 14 tenths.

 So the length of wire used to make the second necklace is 0.8 m.

-Particular attention should be paid to subtractions involving numbers with a 0 in the ones or tens position.
+Particular attention should be paid to subtraction involving numbers with a 0 in the ones or tens position.
 Van de Walle and Folk (2005, p.
 193) suggest that it is most effective to address this issue when students are working with manipulatives.
 It is important to give students the opportunity to discuss the different strategies used to perform subtraction with such numbers.

 Knowledge: Algorithm